chattizen/citizens-handbook/hamilton-county/mayor/index.md

 + Administrator: Becky Barnes

 The [health services division](http://health.hamiltontn.org) is better known as the Chattanooga-Hamilton County Health Department.
 It serves as the local liaison for Tennessee's Department of Health.
 It administers state and federal health programs and enforces TDOH regulations.
-Some of the division's funding comes directly from the state.
+Much of the division's funding comes directly from the state.

 The health department provides clinical health care, dental care and case management for residents.
 It archives certain medical records, including birth and death certificates.